umpolungfish/noseeum/README.md

 ## OVERVIEW

+`noseeum`
++ is a modular offensive security framework designed for executing Unicode-based attacks
++ allows the user to encode their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025
-**Noseeum** is a modular offensive security framework designed for executing Unicode-based attacks.
-This tool consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface.
-It is built for precision, power, and operational security.
++ consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface

 **Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight.